Europe, Iceland

 Once I passed through a small town before I reach Gullfoss

-I checked the map, Gulffoss Waterfall was not so far, by the time I got in the town I was so exhausted that all I wanted was to sleep, but hotels were around € 200-300.
+I checked the map, Gulffoss Waterfall was not so far, by the time I got to the nearby town I was so exhausted that all I wanted was to sleep, but hotels were around € 200-300.
 No sign of a waterfall either.
-I made a very quick decision: straight to Rejkavic, and straight to bed.
+I made a very quick decision: straight to Reykjavik, and straight to bed.

 Hotel Fron – right in the center for 160 US

-Driving in Iceland is usually slow, many streets are narrow, on the other hand, I often had no car coming towards me for an hour.
-The rental cars starts peeping immediately you exceed the speed.
+Driving in Iceland is usually slow, most streets are two lane roads.
+The rental cars starts peeping immediately if you exceed the speedlimit.
 I was fascinated how the car computer knew exactly what speed limit was where.
+What really surprised me, even at the height of the tourist season, I felt rather lonely on the road.
+Or this was the sich I was absolutely in the wrong places.

 Dashboard of rental car

-Which I did.
-Unfortunately.
-Because Rejkavic has a lot to offer for two days, various museum, with the Penis Museum most likely the most unusual one.
+I now regret not having simply stayed in Reykjavik, since it has a lot to offer for two days, various Museums, with the Penis Museum most likely the most unusual one.
 But I had to learn the hard way.

-The city center is nice to walk around, in July, if you like 24 hours, lots of small shops, bars and restaurants.
-Something is cheap by the way.
+The city center is nice to walk around, in July, if you like for 24 hours, lots of small shops, bars and restaurants.
+Nothing is cheap by the way.

 Cathedral of Christ the King